JLeData/music-genre-and-artist-analysis/README.md

 ## Project Overview

-This project delves into the analysis of multiple music datasets sourced from Kaggle, focusing on understanding Spotify listeners' preferences.
-The primary goal is to uncover insights into genre and artist popularity dynamics and their impact on overall music consumption trends within the platform.
-By conducting thorough analyses, the project aims to shed light on emerging patterns and trends within the music industry.
+This project aims to analyze various music datasets from Kaggle, with a focus on understanding the preferences of Spotify listeners.
+The primary objective is to uncover insights into the dynamics of genre and artist popularity and their influence on overall music consumption trends on the platform.
+Through comprehensive analyses, the project seeks to reveal emerging patterns and trends within the music industry.

 ## Objectives